BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 To run the script:

-1. make sure that all libraries written in "requirements.txt" are installed into your working environment
+1. make sure that all libraries written in "requirements.txt" are installed into your Python virtual environment
 2. directly download the "cp_tracking_kymo.py" and "cp_tracking.yaml" files.
 This should be done immediately.
 3. enter the parameters required in the "cp_tracking.yaml" file.
-Instructions can be found after "#" in the yaml file.
+Instructions can be found after "#" in the YAML file.
 4. make sure that the script, YAML and data files are located in the same directory.
 5. type the following command in Terminal: "cp_tracking_kymo.py -p cp_tracking.yaml"
 6. press "Enter" to run